OffchainLabs/nitro/docs/das/daserver-instructions.md

       --port uint                                                     Port to listen on (default 9876) --log-level int                                                 log level (default 3)

-      --data-availability.local-disk.data-dir string                  The directory to use as the DAS file-based database --data-availability.local-disk.key-dir string                   The directory to read the bls keypair ('das_bls.pub' and 'das_bls') from
+      --data-availability.local-disk.local.data-dir string                  The directory to use as the DAS file-based database
+      --data-availability.local-disk.key-dir string                   The directory to read the bls keypair ('das_bls.pub' and 'das_bls') from
       --data-availability.local-disk.l1-node-url string               URL of L1 Ethereum node --data-availability.local-disk.sequencer-inbox-address string   L1 address of SequencerInbox contract